๐ฎ Native Game Engines

 Unity is easier to start with due to its big community, and has been very popular with indie game developers, whereas Unreal is usually considered better-suited for AAA games.
 But both can make any kind of games.

-There are a lot of other game engines (opens in a new tab) such as Defold Defold (opens in a new tab) (Lua), Haxe Haxe (opens in a new tab) (the spiritual successor of Flash) or GameMaker (opens in a new tab) (GML).
+There are a lot of other game engines such as Defold (Lua, but there is ts-defold), Haxe (the spiritual successor of Flash) or GameMaker (GML).